Brand Visual Style Prompt: Generate 3 Directions (Palette, Type, Image)

 • Picking the direction that “feels safest”.
 Safe usually means it looks like the category leader

-• Skipping image prompts.
-Without a representative image, “direction” is just a paragraph
+• Skipping the image prompts.
+Without a representative image, a “direction” is just a paragraph

 FAQ

 • Can AI generate the final logo?
-No. AI is great for exploration; commit logos still benefit from a designer who understands vector cleanup, accessibility, and brand application.
+No. AI is great for exploration, but a committed logo still benefits from a designer who handles vector cleanup, accessibility contrast, and how the mark behaves at favicon size versus billboard size.

 • What about dark mode?
 Build it in from the start.
-Ask AI to specify dark-mode equivalents for every hex.
+The prompt above already asks AI to specify a dark-mode equivalent for every hex, so you don’t rebuild the palette later.

 Tags: #AI writing #Workflow